EduardoZepeda/coffee-bytes-hugo/content/posts/types-para-react-components-con-children/index.en.md

 ---
+aliases:
+- /en/types-for-react-components-with-children/
-title: "Types for React components with children"
+title: What Types to use for React components with children
 date: "2021-10-19"
 categories:
 - "react"